-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-11 Full-Time Part-Time Total 11 a) Total number of instructional faculty 41 18 59 I 1 b) Total number who are members of minority groups 9 3 12 I 1 C) Total number who are women 15 8 23 I 1 d) Total number who are men 26 10 36 I1 e) Total number who are nonresident aliens (international) 0 0 0 f) Total number with doctorate, or other terminal degree I1 39 9 48 g) Total number whose highest degree is a master's but not a terminal I1 master's 0 5 5 I 1 h) Total number whose highest degree is a bachelor's 2 1 3 i) Total number whose highest degree is unknown or other (Note: I1 " Items f , g , h , and i must sum up to item a .)
-0 3 3 in Total number in stand-alone graduate/ professional programs in 11 1) which faculty teach virtually only graduate-level students N/A N/A N/A
+I-1.
+Full-Time Part-Time Total Α Total number of instructional faculty 38 20 58 В Total number who are members of minority groups 8 5 13 С Total number who are women 19 9 28 D Total number who are men 19 11 30 Е Total number who are nonresident aliens (international) 0 0 0 F Total number with doctorate, or other terminal degree 36 10 46

+G Total number whose highest degree is a master's but not a terminal master's 0 6 6 Н Total number whose highest degree is a bachelor's 2 2 4 Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+0 2 2 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 0 0 0

-I2 Student to Faculty Ratio
+I-2.
+Student to Faculty Ratio

-Report the Fall 2017 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
-Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2021 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.

+• Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2017 Student to Faculty y ratio 8 to 1 (based on 361 students and 47 faculty).
+Fall 2021 Student to Faculty ratio 8 to 1 (based on 367 students and 45 faculty).

-I3 Undergraduate Class Size
+I-3.
+Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2017 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2021 term.